 While short term loans are ideal when it comes to the speed of funding, accessibility and total borrowing costs, this funding type does have its disadvantages.

 Potentially Higher Interest Rates

-Short-term loans typically come with higher interest rates than long-term loans.
+Short term loans typically come with higher interest rates than long term loans.
 For the most qualified borrowers, interest rates start at 10%, but they can go much higher depending on your business’s creditworthiness and risk profile.

 When you plug the numbers into our loan payoff calculator, you might be shocked by how high the payments are.
-This, combined with the frequency of payments, may prove problematic for businesses with lower operating cash flow.
+This, combined with the frequency of payments, could prove problematic for businesses with lower operating cash flow.

-Using a Short-Term Business Loan Calculator to Evaluate & Compare Loan Offers
+Using a Short Term Business Loan Calculator to Evaluate & Compare Loan Offers

 Finally, consider whether your business is in a position to repay the loan.
 If the loan payments dramatically shrink your cash flow, you’ll have to consider how comfortable you’ll be working with a smaller margin for the duration of the payoff term.

 As you set out to secure funding for your small business, a loan calculator is an excellent place to start.
-By experimenting with different loan amounts, rates and terms, you’ll come away with a clearer understanding of what you can and cannot afford, as well as what repayment terms are feasible given your cash flow.
+By experimenting with different loan amounts, rates and terms, you’ll come away with a clearer understanding of what you can and cannot afford, as well as what repayment terms are manageable given your cash flow.